datacarpentry/python-ecology-lesson/01-starting-with-data.md

 import pandas as pd
 ```

+Each time we call a function that's in a library, we use the syntax `LibraryName.FunctionName`.
+Adding the library name with a `.` before the function name tells python where to find the function.
 In the example above, we have imported pandas as pd.
 This means we don't have to type out `pandas` each time we call a pandas function.
-Anytime we want to call a pandas function we can type `pd.FunctionName` instead of `Pandas.FunctionName`.

 ##Lesson Overview